sdejesu1/proj_for_show/pythonSortingGraphing/README.md

 - Review.h
 - Review.cpp
 - main.cpp
-- Graph.py (Reading from the data files with to gather the data for the graphs,
+- Graph.py (Reading from the data files with to gather the data for the graphs, aiding in the plotting)

 Code written by Ben:
 - Graph.py (Plotting the data and labeling the graphs, creating and saving the images)